google/grr-doc/maintaining-and-tuning/email-configuration.md

 ## Custom Email addresses

 When GRR sends an Email to a GRR user, the destination Email address defaults to `<username>@<Logging.domain>`.
-Alternatively, GRR can use custom Email addresses.
+Starting with version [3.4.2.0](https://grr-doc.readthedocs.io/en/latest/release-notes.html#july-06-2020), GRR can alternatively use custom Email addresses.
 In this mode, GRR will store a separate Email address for each user in the data store.
 To enable this mode, set the following option in the GRR config:

 ```yaml